 For the consumer, the Board investigates all complaints submitted either online or by mail as well as investigating all malpractice settlements.
 The Board website provides to the public profiles on all licensed providers in the state as well as all public Board orders.

-For the over 45,000 professionals licensed by the Board, the website provides information and forms to apply, renew, or reinstate your license.
-The rules and regulations of the Georgia Composite Medical Board as well as the Medical Practice Act are available on the website for your review.
-I encourage all professionals licensed by the Board to refer to them often.
+For the over 45,000 professionals licensed by the Board, the website provides information and forms to apply, renew, or reinstate a license.
+The rules and regulations of the Georgia Composite Medical Board as well as the Medical Practice Act are available on the website and I encourage all professionals licensed by the Board to refer to them often.

-The Georgia Composite Medical Board and staff earnestly accepts its responsibilities to the citizens of Georgia and strives to improve constantly upon our mission to protect the health of the citizens of Georgia.
+The Georgia Composite Medical Board and staff faithfully accepts its responsibility to the citizens of Georgia and strives to improve continuously in our commitment to fulfill the mission to protect the health of the citizens of Georgia.
 We look forward to hearing from you with your comments and suggestions.